Texas Education Agency: Duties

 Although school districts are independent governmental entities, TEA has the authority to oversee a district's operations (either involving an individual school or the entire district) if serious issues arise (such as poor standardized test performance, financial distress, or mismanagement).
+This oversight of school districts by TEA is measured by school performance.
+TEA collects a majority of this type of information through Public Education Information Management system, or PEIMS.
+PEIMS collects data about student demographic, academic performance, and financial, personnel, and organizational information.
+The other forms of data collection are the Texas Academic Performance Reports, TAPR, A-F Accountability Ratings, and School Report Cards, that give the A-F rating.
 This can be in the form of requiring the district to submit corrective action plans and regular status reports, assigning monitors to oversee operations (including the authority to assign a management board, which essentially replaces and performs the duties of the elected school board), and in extreme cases closure of a school campus or even the entire school district.

 The University Interscholastic League (UIL), which oversees academic and athletic interscholastic competition in Texas public schools, is a separate entity not under TEA oversight.

 In addition to primary and secondary education, TEA has oversight duties with respect to driver's education courses (initial permits) and defensive driving courses (used to have a ticket dismissed and/or for lower insurance premiums).